dotnet/AspNetCore.Docs/aspnetcore/security/authentication/configure-jwt-bearer-authentication.md

 An access token can be encrypted.
 Access tokens should never be read or interpreted by a web client or UI application holding the access token, only an API is the intended audience.

 Access tokens are intended solely for making requests to an API.
-This is normally sent to the API is the **Authorization** request header as a bearer token.
+This is normally sent to the API in the **Authorization** request header as a bearer token.

 See [The OAuth 2.0 Authorization Framework](https://datatracker.ietf.org/doc/html/rfc6749#section-1.4)